oeg-upm/TINTOlib-Documentation/docs/source/installation.rst

 Installation
 ------------

-To use Data2Image, first install it using `PyPi <https://pypi.org/project/data2image-alpha/0.0.1/>`_:
+To use TINTOlib, first install it using `PyPi <https://pypi.org/project/TINTOlib>`_:

 .. code-block:: console

-   (.venv) $ pip install data2image-alpha
+   (.venv) $ pip install TINTOlib

 Import methods
 ----------------
-Data2Image contains state-of-the-art most important methods for the construction of Synthetic Images from Sorted Data (also known as Tabular Data).
+TINTOlib contains state-of-the-art most important methods for the construction of Synthetic Images from Sorted Data (also known as Tabular Data).
 The following code can be used to import the desired model:

->>> from data2Image.models import tinto
+>>> from TINTOlib.tinto import TINTO

 All the methods requires the same input format and the responses outputs will have the same format.